joanne5548/Book-Recommender/README.md

 This repository contains a sprites file as we intended to build a more complicated GUI using SFML, but this idea was scrapped.

-Moreover, the dataset we have are from https://github.com/zygmuntz/goodbooks-10k.
+Moreover, the dataset we used is from https://github.com/zygmuntz/goodbooks-10k.